Find Affordable College Courses

 $4,568 Average Tuition & Fees

-Read full report on Nursing at Blackhawk Technical College
+Full Nursing at Blackhawk Technical College Report

 $4,568 Average Tuition & Fees

 Moraine Park Technical College landed the #8 spot in the 2023 rankings for the best value nursing programs.
-Moraine Park Technical College is a small public school located in the small city of Fond du Lac.
+Moraine Park Technical College is a small public school located in the city of Fond du Lac.

 $6,750 Average Tuition & Fees